RedHatBelux/rhacs-samples/deploy-policy-enforcement/README.md

 ### Step 1 alternative: Build using S2I on OpenShift

 This step will leverage OpenShift to build the image.
+We will do this in the 'test-policy-acs' project.
 From this folder do the following:
 ```
+oc new-project test-policy-acs
 oc new-build --binary --strategy=docker --name httpd-netcat
 oc start-build httpd-netcat --from-dir . -F
 ```